Tending the Ache

 There are places within us that have never known love—parts of ourselves we learned to cleave off in order to be accepted, fragments wrapped in shame, buried in silence, or held in contempt.
 These exiled aspects of our being often show up as addictions, depression, anxiety, a lack of aliveness and vitality, and other persistent aches calling for our attention.

-At Tending the Ache, we will journey into the Second Gate of Grief, tending to the parts of ourselves that have long been cast out.
+At Tending the Ache, we will journey into the Second Gate of Grief, turning toward the parts of ourselves that have long been cast out.
 Through expressive arts, ritual, and embodied practices, we will cultivate the medicine of compassion, gently welcoming back what has been lost.
 Drawing upon Internal Family Systems (IFS) and communal witnessing, we will soften the barriers to self-love, allowing warmth and acceptance to reach the places we have long kept in the shadows.

 Over the course of the weekend, we will explore: